Muskox have several physical characteristics that allow them to survive in the Arctic climate.

 - Many musk oxen live on nature preserves so they are protected

 Ovibos moschatus is the scientific name for a musk ox.
 The Latin word Ovibos means sheep-ox and moschatus means musky.
-These mammals are called Oomingmak (bearded-one) by the Inupiaq people in Alaska.
+These mammals are called Oomingmak (the bearded-one) by the Inupiaq people in Alaska.

 Musk oxen belong to the Bovidae family and are in the Mammalia class.